comparisons

 For power users: AutoHotkey provides unmatched flexibility for Windows automation, but requires technical knowledge and time investment.

-Best of both worlds: Use AutoHotkey for complex Windows automation, Lightning Assist for text expansion and AI features.
+Best of both worlds: Use AutoHotkey for advanced Windows automation, Lightning Assist for text expansion and AI features.

 Conclusion